aspnetzero/documents/blog-posts/en/dynamic-permission-in-anz.md

 #### Add to `PostInitialize`

-In the `DynamicPermissionSampleDemoCoreModule` class, add the following code to the `PostInitialize` method:
+In the `DynamicPermissionSampleDemoWebCoreModule` class at `*.Web.Core`, add the following code to the `PostInitialize` method:

 ```csharp
 IocManager.Resolve<DynamicPermissionManager>().Initialize();